htcondor/htcondor/docs/classads/classad-mechanism.rst

     :index:`sum()<single: sum(); ClassAd functions>`

 ``Number sum([ List l ])``
     The elements of l are evaluated, producing a list l of values.
-If l is composed only of numbers, the result is the sum of the values, as a Real if any value is Real, and as an Integer otherwise.
+Undefined values are removed.
+If the resulting l is composed only of numbers, the result is the sum of the values, as a Real if any value is Real, and as an Integer otherwise.
 If the list is empty, the result is 0.
+If the list has only Undefined values, the result is ``UNDEFINED``.
 In other cases, the result is ``ERROR``.

     This function returns ``ERROR`` if greater than 1 argument is given.

     :index:`avg()<single: avg(); ClassAd functions>`

 ``Number avg([ List l ])``
     The elements of l are evaluated, producing a list l of values.
-If l is composed only of numbers, the result is the average of the values, as a Real.
+Undefined values are removed.
+If the resulting l is composed only of numbers, the result is the average of the values, as a Real.
 If the list is empty, the result is 0.
+    If the list has only Undefined values, the result is ``UNDEFINED``.
     In other cases,  the result is ERROR.

     :index:`min()<single: min(); ClassAd functions>`

 ``Number min([ List l ])``
     The elements of l are evaluated, producing a list l of values.
+    Undefined values are removed.
-If l is composed only of numbers, the result is the minimum of the values, as a Real if any value is Real, and as an Integer otherwise.
+    If the resulting l is composed only of numbers, the result is the minimum of the values, as a Real if any value is Real, and as an Integer otherwise.
 If the list is empty, the result is UNDEFINED.
 In other cases, the result is ERROR.

     :index:`max()<single: max(); ClassAd functions>`

 ``Number max([ List l ])``
     The elements of l are evaluated, producing a list l of values.
+    Undefined values are removed.
-If l is composed only of numbers, the result is the maximum of the values, as a Real if any value is Real, and as an Integer otherwise.
+    If the resulting l is composed only of numbers, the result is the maximum of the values, as a Real if any value is Real, and as an Integer otherwise.
 If the list is empty, the result is UNDEFINED.
 In other cases, the result is ERROR.